-EE to double 4G network capacity and speeds in 10 U.K. cities by summerAlex Wagner - Deputy Managing Editor, News Desk
+EE to double 4G network capacity and speeds in 10 U.K. cities by summerAlex Wagner - Editorial Director of News and Content

 After first launching its 4G LTE service in 11 U.K. cities late in 2012, European carrier EE today announced that it plans to give its 4G network a boost by doubling the amount of spectrum bandwidth it uses.
 EE explains that it plans to increase the 1800MHz spectrum bandwidth from 10MHz to 20MHz, which the operator claims will double a user's average speeds to more than 20Mbps, while also boosting "headline 4G speeds" to over 80Mbps.
 The increased network speeds are expected to hit 10 U.K. cities by the summer: Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester and Sheffield.